thephpleague/period/docs/4.0/definitions.md

 In such case, the time indexes default to `0` if not provided.

 <p class="message-notice">If no timezone information is given, the returned <code>DateTimeImmutable</code> object will use the current timezone.</p>

+<p class="message-warning">Because we are using PHP's parser, values exceeding ranges will be added to their parent values.</p>

 #### examples